AndyClifton/andyclifton.github.io/_posts/2021-03-04-accessibility.md

 #### What next for the `accessibility` package?

-However, it does mean that there is really no point in my continuing to work on `accessibility`.
-So, in early March 2021 I made the difficult decision to stop trying to fix up the package, and I have asked the CTAN maintainers to mark the package as unmaintained.
+This development means that there will be a fundamental solution to the challenge of structured and tagged PDFs from LaTeX that brings the right people together.
+I can't match this, and so in early March 2021 I made the difficult decision to stop trying to fix up the `accessibility` package.
+I have asked the CTAN maintainers to mark the package as unmaintained.
 If anyone would like to take it on, please [get in touch](https://github.com/AndyClifton/accessibility/issues).

 ----